What is Dry Ice?

 We are all familiar with the solid-liquid-gas behavior of water.
 We know that at sea level, water freezes at 32 degrees F (0 degrees C) and boils at 212 degrees F (100 degrees C).
 Water behaves differently as you change the pressure, however.
 As you lower the pressure, the boiling point falls.
 If you lower the pressure enough, water will boil at room temperature.
 If you plot out the solid-liquid-gas behavior of a substance like water on a graph showing both temperature and pressure, you create what's called a phase diagram for the substance.
 The phase diagram shows the temperatures and pressures at which a substance changes between solid, liquid and gas.

-This page shows the phase diagrams for water and carbon dioxide.
-What you can see is that, at normal pressures, carbon dioxide moves straight between gas and solid.
+At normal pressures, carbon dioxide moves straight between gas and solid.
 It is only at much higher pressures that you find liquid carbon dioxide.
 For example, a high-pressure tank of carbon dioxide or a carbon-dioxide fire extinguisher contains liquid carbon dioxide.